Eckohaus/Angular_Momentum_Reaction_Engine/Functions/Ebook.md

 * Cell

 You will only need the original numeric.
 In order to calculate the differential and the end state of the original value.
-So A will become B.
+So value A, will close at value B.

 And if you care about the mechanism's.
 The instructional guide will unfold ... {it's a W.I.P}